ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 every voice can be heard.
 Note that it is reasonable for any voting member to request a few days to further review available information before voting.

-A vote can conclude in either of the following conditions:
+A vote may conclude in either of the following conditions:

 - All voting members have submitted their votes
-- Seven days have elapsed since the vote was started, and the requirements from RFC 2850 have been met (specifically, that seven full members concur and there are no more than two dissents)
+- At least seven days have elapsed since the vote was started, and the requirements from RFC 2850 have been met (specifically, that seven full members concur and there are no more than two dissents)

-If these conditions cannot be met within seven days, the IAB chair can choose to either leave the vote open, or cancel the vote.
+If not all votes have been received within seven days, the IAB chair can choose to leave the vote open (which is generally how non-time-sensitive votes will be handled).
+If the vote is time-sensitive, the vote may be closed after at least seven days, and will pass only if the requirements from RFC 2850 have been met.

 ## Alternative Process